avanbaelen/nedocs-markov-chain/README.md

-# nedocs-markov-chain
 # Forecasting Emergency Department Crowding with Markov Chains

-A healthcare analytics project exploring whether time-dependent Markov chain models can predict future emergency department crowding states using the National Emergency Department Overcrowding Score (NEDOCS).
+A predictive modeling project investigating whether historical emergency department crowding patterns can be used to forecast future National Emergency Department Overcrowding Score (NEDOCS) states.

 ## Project Overview

-Emergency department overcrowding is a persistent operational challenge that can affect patient flow, resource utilization, and quality of care.
-NEDOCS provides a standardized method for measuring the current level of emergency department crowding, but the score itself does not provide a forecast of future conditions.
+Emergency department overcrowding is a persistent operational challenge that can affect patient flow, resource utilization, and patient care.
+The National Emergency Department Overcrowding Score (NEDOCS) provides a standardized measure of current ED crowding, but the score itself does not predict how conditions may change over the next several hours.

-This project investigates whether historical transitions between NEDOCS states can be modeled using Markov chains to predict emergency department crowding several hours into the future.
+This project explores the use of time-dependent Markov chains to forecast future NEDOCS states using historical emergency department operational data.

-The analysis compares models trained using one year and four years of historical observations and evaluates forecast performance at horizons ranging from one to six hours.
+Rather than modeling ED crowding as an independent prediction at each point in time, the model uses the probability of transitioning from the current NEDOCS state to another state during subsequent hours.

 ## Research Question

-**Can historical NEDOCS state transitions be used to predict emergency department crowding several hours in advance?**
+**Can historical NEDOCS state transitions be used to predict emergency department crowding several hours into the future?**

-A secondary objective was to determine whether a longer historical training period improves predictive performance.
+The project also evaluates whether using a longer historical training period improves forecast performance.

 ## Methodology

-NEDOCS scores were converted into six discrete crowding states:
+Historical hourly NEDOCS observations were classified into six crowding states:

 1. Not Busy
 2. Busy